appleguy19/appleguy19.github.io/_posts/2021-04-13-string-theory-goat-rodeo.md

 link: "https://music.apple.com/us/music-video/string-theory-yo-yo-talks-stuart-edgar-chris-about/570059767"
 apple-embed-url: "https://embed.music.apple.com/us/music-video/string-theory-yo-yo-talks-stuart-edgar-chris-about/570059767"
 ---
 As a woodworker, I feel a certain connection to my tools.
+Of course, I engage with my tools on an intellectual level.
+Like how to use them properly, the materials, the tolerances, etc. But I can also engage with them on an emotional level.
+For example, I _really_ enjoy using my Tite-Mark Gauge.
+It is so well created that I have _feelings_ about it. ('about' not 'for' it.
+That is something _very different_ 😳).
-Describe it.
-I accidentally stumbled into this video when I hit 'shuffle' on the Goat Rodeo Sessions (Deluxe Edition) album in Apple Music.
-I was captivated watching and listening to these gifted musicians talk about their 'tools'.
+It must be similar for musicians too.
+I was captivated watching and listening to these gifted musicians talk about their 'tools', and it was too good not to share.